 |Nikon W300« »||-||stereo||mono||-||-||micro||2.0||Y||-||Y||Nikon W300|

 It is notable that the RX100 VI offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the WG-60 does not offer wifi capability.

-Both the WG-60 and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.

 So what conclusions can be drawn?
 Is the Ricoh WG-60 better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.